storyblok/nuxt-auth/README.md

 ## Usage

 The module registers auth middleware in your Nuxt.js project and router for the StoryblokClient.
-After that you can use axios in your vue files to get data from Storyblok using the [Management API](https://www.storyblok.com/docs/api/management). **Still not all features of Management API supported**
+After that you can use axios in your vue files to get data from Storyblok using the [Management API](https://www.storyblok.com/docs/api/management). **Not all features of Management API supported.
+Only GET supported in this beta.**

 Prefix all paths in axios with `/auth/explore/`.
 If you want to get all stories from space ide 606, you would call with management API `spaces/606/stories/` here you call `/auth/explore/spaces/606/stories/`.
 Check more samples down.